-Tuning is probably the most difficult. and perhaps the most enjoyable part of sailing.
+Tuning is probably the most difficult yet perhaps a more enjoyable part of sailing.
 Remember, just as a car runs badly with a poorly tuned engine, your yacht will never perform to her potential unless you learn to tune her rigging and spars.
-Forget all of those rules of thumb which say that the-mast must be raked so much, the boom should be horizontal, the shrouds should sound a perfect G when snapped with the thumb and forefinger, or any of the dozens of others which are still current.
+Forget all of those rules of thumb which say that the mast must be raked so much, the boom should be horizontal, the shrouds should sound a perfect G when snapped with the thumb and forefinger, or any of the dozens of others which are still current.
 Tuning is correct when the yacht sails up to her full performance and is comfortable and easy to handle.
 There are no other criteria.

 Let us presume that your yacht is commissioned and essentially ready for sailing.
 The first task is to set up your rigging and mast.
-Using the forestay and the backstay take all of the rake out of the mast--it should be vertical.
+Using the forestay and the backstay, take all of the rake out of the mast; it should be vertical.
 With that accomplished, make sure the mast is not leaning to port or starboard.
 Use the upper shrouds to correct this, if necessary.
 Now tighten the upper shrouds and the fore and back stays until looking up the mast sail slot you see the first hint of an "S" bend.
-Loosen the upper shrouds until the "S"" bend just disappears--there will still be a simple bend.
+Loosen the upper shrouds until the "S" bend just disappears-there will still be a simple bend.
 Using the intermediates and lowers, make the mast perfectly straight.
-Check to see that it is perpendicular to the deck.
+The side to side alignment may be accomplished by a halyard to the deck at each side at equal length to the same spot.
+Check to see that the mast is perpendicular to the deck.
 The shrouds and stays then will be properly tensioned and your rigging and spars are now ready for a sail.